-Here are a couple examples of how they can look:
+Here are a couple of examples of how reskins can look.

 Reskin Website Advice for Site Owners

-Reskins can be sold for a CPD as part of a Sponsorship or Homepage Takeover which means you can monetize the brand value of your site as well as the impressions you have to offer.
+Reskins can be sold for a CPD as part of a Sponsorship or Homepage Takeover.
+This means you can monetize the brand value of your site as well as the impressions you have to offer.
 You should be careful however that you are very specific with the advertiser on what you have to offer.
-Tell them from the outset whether your reskin can be clickable, if the clicks can be tracked, and the specification of the file they have to supply.
+Tell them from the outset whether your reskin can be clickable (and if the clicks can be tracked).
+Also, don’t forget the specifications of the file they have to supply.

 For this type of advert, testing is essential.
 Make sure you always insist the files/code are delivered to you a suitable amount of time before it is scheduled to go live.
 Having one or two days to test prior to launch (to give time for troubleshooting) can be priceless.

-Also be careful to not make any contractually binding impression promises if possible.
+Also, be careful to not make any contractually binding impression promises if possible.
 You are not selling on a CPM model and shouldn’t be bound by it.
 These types of ads will have more problems than others for a variety of reasons.
-This means you could see quite a high discrepancy between the amount of impressions you predict and the amount you deliver (with an especially high variance between ad units).
+This means you could see quite a high discrepancy between the number of impressions you predict and the amount you deliver.
+There will also be an especially high variance between ad units and the reskin.

 Reskin Website Advice for Ad Buyers

-Our overall recommendation would be that if you do use this ad type, that you run a small test to work out the kinks with your chosen site before committing to a full on campaign.
-Also ensure whatever metrics you want recorded are possible before getting started as nothing is a given with this ad type.
+Our overall recommendation would be that if you do use this ad type, that you run a small test to work out the kinks with your chosen site before committing to a full-on campaign.
+Also, ensure whatever metrics you want to be recorded are possible before getting started as nothing is a given with this ad type.